skip to Main Content

 • Veterans’ administration benefits

-The parent paying child support must provide payments until the child turns 18 years old.
+The parent paying must provide payments until the child turns 18 years old.
 However, the court can extend a child support order if the child:

-• Lives with the parent receiving child support payments full-time or at an institution
+• Lives with the parent receiving payments full-time or at an institution

 • Attends high school full-time